hypertidy/polyggon/README.md

 TO BE CONTINUED

+[1] The orientation of a path becomes much more relevant in 3D, when the *inside* and the *outside* of a shape takes on another meaning.

-[1] TODO doc that illustrates winding vs. evenodd, this is good [wikipedia figure](https://commons.wikimedia.org/wiki/File:Even-odd_and_non-zero_winding_fill_rules.svg) but outlining the implications for polygon layers, and the behaviour of point-in-polygon would be helpful.
+[2] TODO doc that illustrates winding vs. evenodd, this is good [wikipedia figure](https://commons.wikimedia.org/wiki/File:Even-odd_and_non-zero_winding_fill_rules.svg) but outlining the implications for polygon layers, and the behaviour of point-in-polygon would be helpful.